 So now it’s week 4 of the Learn to Sew Series and this week Amber is teaching us how to sew a casing for elastic and how to add elastic.
 This technique is perfect for making things like pajamas and kids clothes.
 And it’s not too hard.
 In fact, if you have completed weeks 1-3, you have learned the foundation skills for sewing.
 Everything from here on is just the fancy stuff.
 So congrats on completing that!

 To practice our new found skills in casing an elastic, Amber is giving us this baby skirt project or a pajama project for homework.
 The pajama tutorial should be posted at Crazy Little Projects this week.

 So, be sure to visit the Learn to Sew Series at Crazy Little Projects to learn lesson #4, casing and elastic.
-And don’t forget to enter for your chance to win a gift card!
 I’ll see you back here next week with my project!

 Are you new to the Sitcom?
 Be sure to check out my Frequently Asked Questions Page!